talgball/lbr/README.md

 The executive package provides for configuring the robot at run time and commands the rest of the system.
 It also provides for startup and shutdown operations.

-A configuration module uses a sqllite database to store primary configuration information as metadata for significant capabilities of the robot.
+A configuration module uses a sqllite database to store primary configuration information as metadata to specify capabilities of the robot.
 The configuration process reads the database and arranges for indicated processes to be launched and connected together with various communications methods, typically python joinable queues, as specified in the metadata.
-Using this approach, the robot itself is "softly modeled" and can be significantly modified and extended often without changing the existing code.
+The usual pattern is to create two joinable queues between connected processes.
+One of them is used to send command messages, and the other one is used to convey response information such as telemetry back to the commanding process.
+Using this approach, the robot itself is "softly modeled" and can be significantly modified and extended, often without changing the existing code, and could even "evolve" it's capabilities at runtime.

 After launching with the robot command, the system provides a command console in a terminal window.
 Three types of commands are supported at the console: builtin, external and python.
 Builtin commands are as follows:
 * __/r/power/angle__ - Run the motors at a power level between 0 and 1 at a steering angle between 0 and 360 degrees
 from the robot's perspective, i.e. 0 degrees always mean straight ahead, and 180 is straight back.
 * __/r/power/angle/range/sensor/interval__ - Run the motors at the given power level and angle subject to constraints:
-  * *range* - Distance measured by the indicated sensor must be greater than the value specified, between 0 and 769 cm.
+  * *range* - Distance measured by the indicated sensor must remain greater than the value specified, between 0 and 769cm, or the motors are stopped.
   * *sensor* - Indicate which of forward, back, left or right range sensors to measure against the constraint.
   * *interval* - Stop the motors after the interval in seconds has expired, regardless of the range constraint.
 * __S or s__ - Shortcut to immediately stop the motors.
 Equivalent to /r/0/0.